PX4/snap_cam/README.md

 sudo apt-get install libeigen3-dev sip-dev libyaml-cpp-dev
 ```

-To install OpenCV, download and push the latest `.deb` package to the Snapdragon and install it using
+To install OpenCV, [download](http://px4-tools.s3.amazonaws.com/opencv3_20160222-1_armhf.deb) and push the `.deb` package to the Snapdragon and install it using

 <div class="host-code"></div>
 ```sh